hectorcorrea/hectorcorrea.github.io/blog/2024-09-12/computer-museum-valencia.md

-# Museum of Informatics (Valencia)
+# Computer Museum (Valencia)
 *Posted on 2024-09-12*

-Earlier this month I visited the [Museum of Informatics of the School of Informatics of the Universitat Politècnica de València](https://museo.inf.upv.es/en/el-museo/) which has a nice collection of older computer equiment ranging from mainframes from the 60s, microcomputers from the 70s, early personal computers from the late 70s and 80s, and a few other interesting exhibits here and there.
+Earlier this month I visited the [Museum of Informatics of the School of Informatics of the Universitat Politècnica de València](https://museo.inf.upv.es/en/el-museo/) which has a nice collection of older computer equiment including mainframes from the 60s, microcomputers from the 70s, early personal computers from the late 70s and 80s, and a few other interesting exhibits here and there.

 The museum is housed by the university as part of the School of Informatics and it's not a typical museum in the sense that the exhibits are located all throughout the halls of the school rather than in dedicated room.
 Most of the exhibits are located within the same buiding, though.